devon-ge/PHBS_MLF_2018/README.md

 ![CNN structure](test/CNN_Structure.png)

+For a trial version of incorporating part of ResNet18 into the CNN for automatic colorization, please visit (https://github.com/SuperWGAaron/MLF_Grayscale_Image_Colorization).

 ### Build CNN model based on Keras

 * The picture below shows the process of some popular optimizers intuitively. (eg. SGD, Momentum, NAG, Adagrad, Adadelta, Rmsprop)